danicustodio/diet-check-api/README.md

 - 🍽️ Meal Tracking: log your daily meals and track your diet progress.
 - ✏️ Meal Management: edit, update, or delete meals entries.
 - 📜 Meal History: view a list of all meals logged.
-- 📊 Diet Metrics: track meals within and outside the diet and monitor diet progress with the “Longest Streak” metric.
+- 📊 Diet Metrics: track meals within and outside the diet and monitor diet progress with the "Longest Streak" metric.